-To address the underlying cause of fever your doctor may recommend:
+To address the underlying cause of fever your child's doctor may advise:

 recent viral infection.
 This is because of the risk of

-Your doctor may recommend a rectal valium gel.
+Your doctor may advise a rectal valium gel.
 This gel can interrupt seizures.
 It may be recommended if your child has frequent seizures and the seizure lasts more than 4-5 minutes.